 Millions of Americans suffer greater vulnerability to these threats.
-Many people face greater risk or exposure, as documented in the large air pollution science assessments EPA has repeatedly completed.
-Children court special risks because their bodies are growing and because they are so active.38 Older adults are more likely to die during high heat events.39 People with chronic respiratory diseases like asthma and chronic obstructive pulmonary disease, people with cardiovascular diseases and people with diabetes also risk greater harm from increased pollution.40 weather event.43 Native American tribal communities may face threats to food supplies and difficulty relocating due to tribal land locations.44
+Many people face greater risk or exposure, as documented in the large air pollution science assessments EPA has repeatedly analyzed.
+Children court special risks because their bodies are growing and because they are so active.
+Older adults are more likely to die during high heat events and are at higher risk from increased air pollution.
+People with chronic respiratory diseases like asthma and chronic obstructive pulmonary disease, people with cardiovascular diseases and people with diabetes also risk greater harm from increased pollution.

 Poorer people and some racial and ethnic groups are among those who often confront higher exposure to pollutants and who may experience greater responses to such pollution.
-Many studies have explored the differences in harm from air pollution to racial or ethnic groups and people who are in a low socioeconomic position, have less education, or live nearer to major sources.41
+Many studies have explored the differences in harm from air pollution to racial or ethnic groups and people who are in a low socioeconomic position, have less education, or live nearer to major sources.

 Poorer people, people of color, older people and disabled people will have a harder time responding to the threats, especially if electricity is lost or relocation or evacuation is required.
-42 Hurricane Katrina demonstrated that many people in these groups had difficulty evacuating and relocating after a major
+Hurricane Katrina demonstrated that many people in these groups had difficulty evacuating and relocating after a major weather event.
+Once they evacuated, they suffered from losing not only housing and jobs, but medical care and family connections.
+Native American tribal communities may face threats to food supplies and difficulty relocating due to tribal land limitations.

 Even healthy adults can be affected by increased air pollution especially if their work requires them to be outdoors, as the study of lifeguards in Galveston, Texas demonstrated.
-45